-- 3.13 All 3 and 4 year olds are eligible for 15 hours of early years entitlement provision (per week, for 38 weeks per year, or 570 hours per year), from the start of the term after the child's 3rd birthday, as illustrated in Table 3. - 3.14 There are no additional eligibility criteria for the universal entitlement, other than the child's date of birth, and no reconfirmation is required.
+- 3.13 All 3 and 4 year olds , including those moving to England from another country, are eligible for 15 hours of early years entitlement provision (per week, for 38 weeks per year, or 570 hours per year), from the start of the term after the child's 3rd birthday, as illustrated in Table 3. - 3.14 There are no additional eligibility criteria for the universal entitlement, other than the child's date of birth, and no reconfirmation is required.